Visyond/website-hugo/site/content/landings/sharing.md

     featureImg: /img/illusrtation 1-2.png
     title: Tracking simultaneous inputs from multiple people
   - descr: >-
-      You no longer have to manually gather inputs from multiple sources.
-All related discussions, comments, and supporting information are stored in a single place.
-    featureImg: /img/illusrtation 3-2.png
-    title: Enabling seamless sharing & collaboration
-  - descr: >-
       No one can accidentally change inputs, delete or change formulas or assumptions.
 All changes and steps are self-documented, and the audit trail is kept for ever.
     featureImg: /img/illusrtation 2-2.png
     title: Providing accountability & version control
   - descr: >-
-      Have full control over who has access to what at granular level.
-Manage permissions and restrictions like seeing only certain cells, worksheets, or reports.
+      You no longer have to manually gather inputs from multiple sources.
+All related discussions, comments, and supporting information are stored in a single place.
-    featureImg: /img/illusrtation 4-2.png
+    featureImg: /img/illusrtation 3-2.png
-    title: Controlling access & permissions
+    title: Enabling seamless sharing & collaboration
 pricingTitle: Pricing
 firstPricingSubTitle: Visyond subscriptions start at $25/user/month.
 secondPricingSubTitle: >-